Aldaviva/RemoteDesktopServicesCertificateSelector/Readme.md

 1. Click the radio button for the certificate you want to use on your RDP connections.
 1. Click **![save](https://raw.githubusercontent.com/Aldaviva/RemoteDesktopServicesCertificateSelector/master/RemoteDesktopServicesCertificateSelector/Resources/save.ico) Apply**.

-New connections to your `RDP-tcp` listener will now use the new certificate.
+New connections to your `RDP-tcp` listener (over either TCP or UDP) will now use the new certificate.
 This change takes effect immediately for all new connections; you don't need to restart any services or your computer.
+Existing RDP sessions will continue to use the old certificate until you disconnect.

 You can view a certificate or copy its SHA-1 thumbprint by right-clicking on a row.